JuliaLang/www.julialang.org/jsoc/gsoc/GeoStats.md

 Geostatistical simulation consists of generating multiple alternative realizations of geospatial data according to a given geospatial distribution.
 The litetaure on simulation methods is vast, but a few of them are particularly useful.

-The goal of this project is to implement geostatistical simulation method from the geostatistics literature using the GeoStats.jl API.
+The goal of this project is to implement a geostatistical simulation method from the geostatistics literature using the GeoStats.jl API.

 **Desired skills:** Geostatistics, Stochastics, HPC